 How to Apply:

-Please apply at https://jobs.fsu.edu.
-Click “Search Jobs” under “Current Career Opportunities,” enter Job ID# 58787 into the “Search Jobs” box, and follow the instructions provided.
-Applications at the Associate or Full Professor level initially need only include a cover letter and CV.
-Applications at the Assistant Professor level should include a cover letter, CV, writing sample, statements of teaching and research, and three letters of recommendation.
+To apply, visit https://jobs.fsu.edu.
+Click “Search Jobs” under “Current Career Opportunities,” enter Job ID# 59415 into the “Search Jobs” box, and follow the instructions provided.
+Applicants should submit a cover letter and CV.
+Additional materials may be requested during the selection process.

 How to Request Letters of Recommendation: